alexjust-data/DataEngineer_dbt_Bootcamp/README.md

     AND review_date > (select max(review_date) from {{ this }})
   {% endif %}
 ```

+When the model is configured as incremental, the goal is to add only the new data that hasn’t been processed previously.
+This is useful for saving time and resources by avoiding the processing of old data that hasn't changed.
+The clause `AND review_date > (select max(review_date) from {{ this }})` ensures that only the data more recent than the data already present in the target table is selected.
+Here’s the logic:

+* `{{ this }}` refers to the table materialized previously by dbt.
+* `(select max(review_date) from {{ this }})` fetches the date of the latest review that has already been processed.
+* `AND review_date > ...` ensures that only the more recent reviews are selected, excluding those already in the target table.

+Non-Incremental (Full Refresh) or in a full refresh mode, every time the model runs, all data is selected, and the target table is rebuilt from scratch.
+There is no optimization based on dates or other incremental criteria.

 ```sh
 (dbt_env) ➜  dbt_learn git:(main) ✗ dbt run